99991/SimpleTinyLlama/README.md

 # Notes

 - CUDA will be used if available, but requires approximately 6 GB of VRAM.
-If you do not have that much VRAM, you can set the computation device manually in [`main_chat.py`](https://github.com/99991/SimpleTinyLlama/blob/main/main_chat.py#L18).
+If you do not have that much VRAM, you can set the computation device manually in [`main.py`](https://github.com/99991/SimpleTinyLlama/blob/main/main.py#L18).
 - Only inference is supported.
 Training is not supported.
 - Chat history is currently not supported.
-- Key/value caching is currently not supported.
-- For simplicity and compatibility with older hardware, the default data type is `torch.float32`.
-It is trivial to convert the `state_dict` weights to `torch.float16` or `torch.bfloat16` if desired.
-The output seems to be identical.
 - This project includes a pure Python implementation of a subset of the Sentencepiece tokenizer.
 It is not as fast as the C++ implementation, but it is sufficient for this project.

+# TODO

+- Update tests to work with version 1.0 of TinyLlama (chat format changed).